 Interest: Heart failure, Mitral valve, Translational science, Education and training

 We need to attract the brightest and most ambitious amongst us, to further refine cardiothoracic surgery.
 To achieve this, we need to put our efforts into improving CTS training programs in Europe.
 It is a privilege to work with my motivated and inspired fellow colleagues to achieve this task.
 I have obtained my PhD in molecular cell biology, I am a passionate researcher in the field of translational research.
 My surgical interests are heart failure surgery, mitral valve surgery and coronary revascularization.

 Interest: Cardiac surgery (aortic, off-pump CABG, minimally invasive surgery)

 Working with and in an international society like the EACTS is a great opportunity and honour to foster and support the development of young surgeons across Europe.
 My personal interest in cardiac surgery is based on aortic surgery, off-pump coronary artery bypass grafting and minimally invasive procedures including transcatheter interventions.
-I strongly believe that we can only provide a holistic treatment for our patients through a close collaboration with cardiologist.
+I strongly believe that we can only provide holistic treatment for our patients through close collaboration with cardiologists.

 Dr Kirolos Jacob (Netherlands)

 Interest: Congenital Cardiothoracic Surgery, Epidemiology and Medical Education

 Dr Jacob is a cardiothoracic surgery resident in Utrecht, the Netherlands.
 He has a strong interest in congenital cardiac surgery and patient-centered research, mainly on risk stratification and surgical outcomes.
 He joined the EACTS Residents Committee to enhance EU-broad education and training in cardiothoracic surgery and develop international exchange traineeships to strengthen and standardise residency programmes across Europe.